Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 Average Pay: $15 to $50 per hour.

 TaskRabbit Initial Investment: TaskRabbit typically has a low barrier to entry.
 You might need to invest in some basic tools or equipment based on the tasks you plan to offer (e.g., cleaning supplies, tools for furniture assembly).
-Registration

 TaskRabbit Fees: There might be minor registration or background check fees involved, but these are generally affordable.